What Is Rhinoplasty?

 An initial consultation is about more than just figuring out the surgical plan to address the shape and size of the nose.
 Although most patients will qualify for the surgery, a medical history is necessary to determine candidacy.
 This background information will help ensure that patients stay safe while achieving beautiful rhinoplasty results.

-Patient goals are discussed in a spa-like environment.
+Patient aesthetic goals are discussed in a spa-like environment.
 There is valet parking available to make the visit as relaxing as possible.

 Who Qualifies for a Rhinoplasty?

 The Miami Center for Plastic Surgery has high standards of care and will want to know as much about a patient’s medical background as possible.
-Those who have bleeding disorders such as hemophilia may not be considered safe candidates for the procedure.
+Those who have bleeding disorders such as hemophilia may not be considered as safe candidates for the procedure.
 Teenagers who have not reached their full growth potential are also at risk of developing complications after the surgery.

 *All patients are unique and individual results may vary.